Unodus/Unodus.github.io/_posts/2021-10-08-Space-Marmalade-Log-1.md

 ---

-In my defence, it has been a very busy year.
+In my defence, it has been a very busy year!
 During the year of lockdown, I finished University, got my first job and moved out of the home.

-I am a game developer (at least, aspiring to be).
-I have at least one published mobile game (it got taken down).
-I work full time in a programming role (as a contractor).
+I am a game developer.
+I've worked on several game project, having published at least one mobile game.
+I work full time as a programmer.
+This means I've got a pretty solid set of game development skills and experience to back me!

-My hope is not to come across as whiny with these logs.
 I want to document my development because of the game dev's I am inspired by.
 Randy, GMTK, Jonas, Sebastian League, to name a few.
-By sharing my struggles, I'd like to blaze a trail for developers after me.
+By sharing my struggles, I'd like to blaze a trail for developers after me, as well as keep up my own momentum.

 With all that in mind...
 Why is making a game hard?